angular/angular/aio/content/guide/providers.md

 ## Provider scope

-When you add a service provider to the root application injector, it’s available throughout the app.
-Additionally, these providers are also available to all the classes in the app as long they have the lookup token.
+When you add a service provider to the root application injector, it’s available throughout the application.
+Additionally, these providers are also available to all the classes in the application as long they have the lookup token.

 You should always provide your service in the root injector unless there is a case where you want the service to be available only if the consumer imports a particular `@NgModule`.